 For ALL Applicants:

 >Subgrant Application Form for all applicants – PDF [Do not reformat the application.]

 Please complete the form(s) and submit to ACMC according to the directions below.

-Organizations may submit up to two (2) applications per year.
+NEW THIS YEAR: Organizations may submit only one (1) application per year.
 Once your application(s) is complete, please make five (5) copies of the full applications and all attachments and mail to Arts Council of Moore County, Attn: Grassroots Committee, P.O.
 Box 405, Southern Pines, NC 28388 or hand-deliver to the Arts Council offices at Campbell House, 482 E. Connecticut Ave., Southern Pines, NC.

 Grant recipients are asked to write their state representatives to thank them for providing Grassroots funds for their arts project.
 The letters should provide information about how Grassroots funds were used to support your program or project, and the community impact of the event.
 A copy of all letters to legislators must be included in the subgrantee’s final report.

 SUBGRANT REPORT FORMS